greentfrapp/project-asimov/guide_fairness.md

 ### What does this mean for AIS?

 <p class="box-blue">
 	Let's use Amazon's Prime Free Same-Day service as an example <dt-cite cite="ingold2016amazon"></dt-cite>.
-The Free Same Day service is a fantastic mind-blowing innovation that provides free same-day delivery. <tidbit content='Duh!'></tidbit> Since it's in its early stages, Amazon wants to trial the service before rolling it out to everyone.
+The Free Same Day service is a fantastic mind-blowing innovation that provides free same-day delivery.
+Since it's in its early stages, Amazon wants to trial the service before rolling it out to everyone.
 Suppose Amazon implements a model that decides which lucky neighborhoods should get first dibs on the Prime Free Same-Day service.
 </p>

 #### Disparate Treatment